Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 The important thing with Snapchat is to keep everything as short as possible.
 Don’t let your stories run on for too long.
 A story should consist of 10 posts or fewer.
 You should also post at a lower frequency and spread your posts out over the course of the day.
 Be sure to be creative, too: don’t just post simple images; add stickers, emojis, lenses, and filters.

-Types of Content You Should Consider
+Types of Social Media Content You Should Consider

 Once you narrow down the social media platforms you want to use to build your business's social media marketing strategy, you will need to determine the type of content you want to share on those platforms.
 Different types of content appeal to and engage differently with different people, so it is essential to experiment and see what works and what doesn’t.
-Eventually, you will figure out what types of content performs best and engages with the most people.
+Eventually, you will figure out what types of content perform best and engage with the most people.
 You will also figure out what types of content align with your business’ marketing goals and objectives.

 The Value of Visual Content in Social Media Marketing

-According to Hubspot, in 2020, 74% of social media marketers use visual assets in their social media marketing.
 The growth we see in the use of visual content is mainly due to the evolution across all major social media platforms.

 According to Buffer, the recent types of content that have become popular on social media include GIFs, Snapchat and Instagram stories, user-generated content, and infographics.
 Humans crave variety, and these examples of content many brands have been using keep their audiences on their toes.